Gateway towns to Yellowstone become dead ends after flood

 Associated Press

 Officials have said the park’s southern part, which features Old Faithful, could reopen as soon as next week.
-But the north end, which includes Tower Fall and the bears and wolves of Lamar Valley, could stay closed much longer after miles of a major road in the park were washed away.
+But the north end, which includes Tower Fall and the bears and wolves of Lamar Valley, could stay closed for months after sections of major roads inside Yellowstone were washed away or buried in rockfall.
+Roads leading to the park also have widespread damage that could take months to repair.

-Red Lodge is probably cut off for the rest of the summer because of damage to the route known as Beartooth Pass.

-“Every single business, no matter what you’re selling, relies on the traffic for the pass,” Chris Prindiville said as he hosed mud from the sidewalk outside his shuttered cafe, which had no fresh water or gas for his stoves.

-At least 88 people were rescued by the Montana National Guard from campsites and small towns, and hundreds of homes were damaged by muddy waters.
-One large house that was home to six park employees in Gardiner was ripped from its foundation and floated 5 miles (8 kilometers) downstream before sinking.
-No deaths or serious injuries have been reported.

-Many of the remote towns in southern Montana are facing the loss of tourist dollars, but Red Lodge is facing a double disaster.
-It will have to clean up the damage done by the deluge to parts of town and also figure out how to survive without the summer business that sustains it for the rest of the year.
+Red Lodge is facing a double disaster: It will have to clean up the damage done by the deluge to parts of town and also figure out how to survive without the summer business that normally sustains it for the rest of the year.

 The Yodeler Motel, once home to Finnish coal miners, faced its first shutdown since it began operating as a lodge in 1964.
 Owner Mac Dean said he is going to have to gut the lower level, where 13 rooms flooded in chest-high waters.